Robust-Sites/DiscordChessChallenger/README.md

 # Discord Chess Challenger

+**Version 0.1.0**

-The purpose of this program is to make the game of chess accessable to users of the Discord messaging application.
-Discord's API allows for the creation of bots that send messages and this application will make use of those bots for the messaging functionality.
-Users will be able to configure and play games against others and eventually the bots themselves by messaging each other.
+The purpose of this program is to make the game of chess accessible to users of the Discord messaging application.
+Discord's API allows for the recruitment of "bots" that send messages which this app will make use of to configure and facilitate chess games between users.
+Eventually users will be able to play the program itself.

+---

+## Contributors

+---

+## License & copyright

+© Robust Sites